informalsystems/hermes/guide/src/query_channel.md

 # Query Channels

-The `query channels` command can be used to query the identifiers of all channels on a given chain.
+Use the `query channels` command to query the identifiers of all channels on a given chain.

 ```shell
 USAGE: